VadimAcosta/VadimAcosta/README.md

 <h3 align="center">Data analyst and instructor.</h3>

-- ⚡ Fun fact **The concept of fun is surprisingly difficult to pin down or define.**
+- ⚡ Fun fact: **The concept of fun is surprisingly difficult to pin down or define.**

 <p align="left">
 </p>